Overview of Design and Construction for a Healthy School Environment

 - National Best Practices Manual for Building High Performance Schools (PDF)(457pp, 8.8M, About PDF) from the U.S. Department of Energy helps architects, engineers and project managers responsible for designing or retrofitting schools make decisions that promote energy efficiency and renewable energy.

-- EPA's Sustainable Management of Construction and Demolition Materials discusses how to reduce, reuse and recycle waste generated during construction, renovation and demolition projects.
+- Sustainable Management of Construction and Demolition Materials by EPA discusses how to reduce, reuse and recycle waste generated during construction, renovation and demolition projects.

 - Travel and Environmental Implications of School Siting is the first EPA study to empirically examine the relationship between school locations, the built environment around schools, how kids get to school and the impact on air emissions of those travel choices.